0x5ubt13/enumeraga/README.md

 ### Executable version

 Simply grab the executable and launch it at your leisure!
-All the necessary tools to run that might be missing in your distro should be directly installed (if Enumeraga has your consent), otherwise it will prompt you to install it manually and exit.
+All the necessary tools to run that might be missing in your distro should be directly installed (if `Enumeraga` has your consent), otherwise it will prompt you to install it manually and exit.

-This program has been developed in a Kali distro on WSL, so for maximum compatibility I'd suggest it's also ran on a Kali VM (for now).
+This program has been developed in a Kali distro on WSL, so for maximum compatibility I'd suggest it's also run on a Kali VM (for now).
 I haven't tested it in any other distro yet.

 What?
 You'd like to have a fancy, no-brainer one-liner to try it quick?
 You've got it!
 This will download `enumeraga`, put it on `/opt/enumeraga`, make it executable, create a soft link on your path and finally call it with help flag: